Gunfire awoke Spokane community activist Cheryl Steele just after midnight Tuesday.

-Police later identified him as 29-year Nathan D. “Trigger” Gilstrap: the city of Spokane’s third murder victim this year.
+Police later identified him as 29-year Nathan D. “Trigger” Gilstrap: the city of Spokane’s third homicide victim this year.

 No suspects have been identified.

-Gilstrap’s murder comes after months of deteriorating conditions in the West Central Neighborhood, Steele said.
+Gilstrap’s slaying comes after months of deteriorating conditions in the West Central neighborhood, Steele said.
 She started the first police substation in 1992 after two neighborhood girls were kidnapped and murdered.
 Crime dropped over the next 15 years, Steele said, but assaults, drug houses and gang graffiti are on the rise again as volunteers at the police stations decline.